 The terms of child support and parenting time (visitation) are designed for the child’s benefit and not the parents’ benefit.
 You must pay support even if you are not receiving visitation.
 You must comply with visitation orders even if you are not receiving child support.
 Violation of child support orders and visitation orders is punishable by fine, imprisonment or other penalties.

 Even the most thoughtful and well-crafted divorce settlement agreement may need to be changed if the circumstances of the parties involved change significantly.
 Have you lost your job and are unable to pay the court-ordered child support or spousal support?
 Do you plan to move away and need to rearrange your child custody and parenting time agreement?
 Is your custody or parenting time plan just not working?
 Then you may qualify to have the Judgment modified.
 There are numerous factors the court will consider and it’s important to have an experienced family law attorney assist you in evaluating your options.
 Learn More about modifications of support.

 Contact Us Today For Help – Free Phone Interview

 Contact our lawyers today so we can begin working towards a favorable solution to your legal concerns.
 We also offer a free 15-minute telephone interview if you are not yet ready to hire an attorney.
 See details below

 Free 15 Minute Phone Interview

-Harris Velázquez Gibbens offers a free 15 minute interview to see if one of our attorneys can meet your legal needs.
+Harris Velázquez Gibbens offers a free 15-minute phone interview to see if one of our attorneys is able to assist you in meeting your legal needs.
 This interview includes you providing a brief outline of your legal matter, and a discussion of our legal philosophy and how we would approach your case.
 It also includes a summary of our fees.
-It does not include an in depth consultation or giving of legal advice regarding your particular case.
+It does not include an in-depth consultation or giving of legal advice regarding your particular case.
 For that, you must schedule a legal consultation, for which there is a charge.
-A legal interview DOES NOT create an attorney client relationship.
+A legal interview DOES NOT create an attorney-client relationship.
 It is for background information only so that you can determine if you would like to retain our services.